cimug-org/CIMTool/dev-env-setup.md

  <img src="/assets/img/install-eclipse-shortcut-1.png"  border="1px" style="max-width:100%"/>

-## Part 2:  Install Additional Plugin Dependencies
+## Part 2:  Install/Update Additional Plugin Dependencies

 > There are two additional plugin dependencies needed by CIMTool that are not pre-packaged with this packaged instance of the Eclipse 3.7.2 Plugin Development Environment.
 These dependencies must be installed prior to importing the CIMTool project in Part 3 of these instructions.
+In addition, an update of the **EGit** plugin bundled with Eclipse is required if using **EGit** rather than external Git tooling to manage code changes in Git.

-### Installation of the Eclipse EMF 2.6.0 (org.eclipse.emf) Plugin
+### Install:  Eclipse EMF 2.6.0 (org.eclipse.emf) Plugin

 The installation of this plugin is performed manually using the steps as outlined.
 Be sure that your instance of Eclipse is **shut down** before performing the installation.